-In addition Saturday’s full day of lectures (pending approval for 8.5 AANA continuing education Credits), we are offering a Substance Abuse Lecture presented by Martha Kral, CRNA on Sunday morning.
+In addition Saturday’s full day of lectures (approved for 11 AANA continuing education credits), we are offering a Substance Abuse Lecture presented by Martha Kral, CRNA on Sunday morning.
 Sunday’s program meets the Delaware State RN licensing requirement and qualifies for 3 continuing education credits with AANA.

 A block of hotel rooms has been reserved for the DANA Annual Meeting at a rate of $169 per night.
 Please call the Hotel Reservation Department at 888-591-1234 and mention the group code (G-AONA).
 You may also make reservations online at www.HyattPlaceDeweyBeach.com and enter the group code (G-AONA) in the corporate or group code box to receive the discounted room rate.
 Reservations must be made by September 30, 2016.